Kern County is No. 1 in homicides for second straight year

 According to a report released by the California Department of Justice, there were 11.1 homicides in Kern County per 100,000 residents in 2018, far outpacing the next highest county, Humboldt, with a rate of 8.1 per 100,000.

-“We knew that 2018 was bad, we didn’t need the Attorney General to tell us that,” said Joseph Kinzel, spokesperson for the Kern County District Attorney’s Office. “(Cynthia Zimmer) campaigned on trying to do everything we can, particularly on the homicide issue.”
+“We knew that 2018 was bad, we didn’t need the attorney general to tell us that,” said Joseph Kinzel, spokesman for the Kern County District Attorney’s Office. “(Cynthia Zimmer) campaigned on trying to do everything we can, particularly on the homicide issue.”

 In 2017, the county’s homicide rate was 9.9, closer to the other highest counties, but still in the top spot.